Pold87/academic-keyword-occurrence/README.md

 This script extracts the historic word occurrence of a search term in academic papers (from Google Scholar).
 It allows for spotting trends in research and analyzing the relevance of a topic over time.
+The master branch contains the Python 2.7 version.
+A Python 3 version can be found in the branch Python3.

 ## Usage